mcalus3/open-fraksl/README.md

 Simple fractal generator by mcalus3.
-Try it now! https://open-fraksl.surge.sh/
+Try it now! https://openfraksl.netlify.com/

-**open-fraksl** is my attempt to create a pretty, interesting and simple web application.
-I tried to give the user the feeling of creating his own fractal and exploring vast fractal world.
+**open-fraksl** is a tool for you to create beautiful, yet simple generative art.
+Its aim is to allow user to explore unlimited possibilities of shaping his own fractals.

 ## Libriaries and dependencies

-**open-fraksl** wouldn't be possible without these great projects:
+**open-fraksl** wouldn't be possible without these great open-source projects:

-React
-Redux
-Material ui
+react
+typescript
+material-ui
 Create-React-App
 create-react-app-typescript
 create-react-app-material-typescript-redux
-Pixi.js
-react-pixi-fiber
+pixi.js
+pixi-heaven
+gsap
+react-use-dimensions

 Thanks!